arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/dac/dac.md

 ## Testing It Out
 Once you have uploaded the code to the board, it should start generating a sawtooth wave oscillation on the DAC, that depending on the frequency could be used to produce sound on a piezo buzzer or speaker.
 If you have an oscilloscope at hand, connecting its probe to the DAC output might be an interesting exercise so see what the wave looks like.

-Now try twisting the potentioometer, and listen to how the sound changes.
+Now try twisting the potentiometer, and listen to how the sound changes.

 ## Conclusion
 By following this tutorials you've experimented with the DAC on the Arduino UNO R4 boards and used it to generate a sawtooth wave.